theodoremoreland/NodeJsQuiz/README.md

 # Node.js Quiz

-A Node.js quiz in the form of a Node.js command line program.
+A Node.js quiz through a Node.js command line program.
 The program can be used directly in a command line environment or indirectly via webpage.
 The latter leverages WebSockets and Node `child_process` to pipe input and output between web client and command line environment.
 The webpage is served using `Express.js`.

 <img src="presentation/thumbnail.png" width="650">